YJPL/soon/README.md

 ## What's in it?

-A single static page with a full screen image.
+Soon is a single static page with a full-screen image, nothing more.
 Remember those *under construction* sites?
-The point is to have a contact page for a few hours or a few days while you are building your amazing site.
+The point is to show a quick message or a temporary contact page to your visitors.
+Use this template for a few hours to a few days while you are building your site in the background.
+Since the page comes with a Jekyll environment, you can host it for free on GitHub.

 ***